I recently needed to get someone to check a slow puncture on my car

 …but then countless people out there are doing the same with their email marketing – are you?

-I recently ran a poll in my MailChimp Facebook group, asking whether people did regular re-sends a campaigns to those who hadn’t opened the first send.
-It was stimulated as MailChimp had done some research on resends and how/when they were most effective (you can find out what they said in their post here)… and based on the results so far, quite a few users aren’t resending campaigns – and are probably leaving money on the table.
+A while back I ran a poll in my MailChimp Facebook group, asking whether people did regular re-send campaigns to those who hadn’t opened the first send.
+It was stimulated as MailChimp had done some research on resends and how/when they were most effective (you can find out what they said in their post here)… and based on the results so far, quite a few users aren’t resending campaigns – and are probably leaving money on the table….no email response doesn’t mean no thank you.

 One question I get asked regularly is “What’s a good open rate?”.